pgresham/Dictionary-Builder-Utilities/README.md

 # Dictionary-Builder-Utilities
 ## Converter for making .txt dictionaries from .dic files and manipulation utilities

----

 ## Required Packages:

 These utilities use **Python 3.x** and are written for Linux systems.
 See note below for Windows usage.

 ### For converter.py

-The Following packages must be installed in prior to use (or run the included shell script)
+The Following packages must be installed in prior to use

 - **termcolor**